 The new Robots API in WordPress 5.7 will allow users to change the robots meta tags that are important for search engines via filters.
 In addition, WordPress continues to clean up jQuery:

-"Notifications about used deprecated jQuery functions in core and standard themes are much less frequent and notifications about them are more meaningful"
+"Notifications about used deprecated jQuery functions in core and default themes are much less frequent and notifications about them are more meaningful"

 This is how it was described by the WordPress developers.